Joeeel17/8-Week-SQL-Challenge/Case Study 1 - Danny's Diner/questions_and_answers.md

 #### 10. In the first week after a customer joins the program (including their join date) they earn 2x points on all items, not just sushi - how many points do customer A and B have at the end of January?

+1. Create a CTE and join the sales and menu tables to the members table.
+2. Use a case statement inside of the sum function to calculate total points including 2x multiplier.
+3. If the order is after membship or within the 6 days after membership then use the 2x multiplier on all items.
+Else, only on sushi.
+4. Filter the results to orders made in Jan 2021.
+5. Group by the customer id.

 ````sql
 WITH cte_jan_member_points AS (